benzkji/djangocms-no-versioning/README.md

 [//]: # ()
 [//]: # ([![PyPI Downloads]&#40;https://img.shields.io/pypi/dm/djangocms-no-versioning?style=flat-square "PyPi Downloads"&#41;]&#40;https://pypistats.org/packages/djangocms-no-versioning&#41;)

-This is a proof of concept, to enable published/unpublished pages in django-cms v4+, without versioning.
-As without djangocms-versioning, all pages are immediatly published, and cannot be hidden.
+This is a proof of concept, to enable published/unpublished pages in django-cms v4+, without versioning (i.e. as a [djangocms-versioning](https://github.com/django-cms/djangocms-versioning) replacement).
+As without djangocms-versioning, all pages are immediatly published, and cannot be hidden at all (only removed from menu, which is not enough).

 ## Features